hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | `stopAreaId` | `String` | Navitia stop area id of the favorite station to fetch |
 | `lineId` | `String` | Navitia line id of the favorite station to fetch |

-- Fetch all favorite stations.
+:material-arrow-right: Fetch all favorite stations.
 Returns a list of [`SharedData.FavoriteStation`](#avorite-station) or an empty list if there is no data.

 ``` swift
 func fetchFavoriteStations(max: Int) -> [SharedData.FavoriteStation]